psipred/blast_cache/README.md

 2. POST Requests
 * blast_cache/entry : required fields include

-When posting PSSM string data it needs to be esacped properly so that it does not get read as json on submission (see line 98 of run_blast.py), .replace('"', '\\"').replace('\n', '\\n').
+When posting PSSM string data it needs to be escaped properly so that it does not get read as json on submission (see line 98 of run_blast.py), .replace('"', '\\"').replace('\n', '\\n').
 This also means that these escape sequences must be removed when data is retrieved